aadi350/data-science-syllabus/interview-questions/behavioural.md

 - What qualities will it take to achieve your future goals?

 ### Tell me about a time you made a mistake at work?
+*The time I accidentally broke APEX by editing a plugin*
+**S** - developing a file-upload plugin for the system
+**T** - allowing mutiple file-uploads using a single window
+**A** - I accidentally edited a JavaScript field which brought down the editing environment, no VC in Apex and I was following 3rd part documentation
+**R** - I learnt that using 3rd part extensions, even if the documentation says it, do a quick Google search before just to be sure

 ### Tell me about a time you had to make a challenging decision